magical/zzz-tworld/README.iceblock.txt

 --------

 Make a new Tile World directory; replace `tworld.exe`, `SDL.dll`, and `tiles.bmp`.
-The Ice Block does everything it should except clone.
+Cloning works now.
 Please post bug reports to the newsgroup.

 About the Patch